Casimir-Lifshitz Theory for Cavity Modification of Ground-State Energy: Abstract

 \section{Abstract}

 A theory for ground-state modifications of matter embedded in a Fabry-Perot cavity and whose excitations are described as harmonic oscillators is presented.
-Based on Lifshitz's theory for vacuum energy and employing a Lorentz model for the material permittivity, a non-perturbative macroscopic QED model was built that accounts for the infinite number of cavity modes with a continuum of their wavevectors.
+Based on Lifshitz's theory for vacuum energy and employing a Lorentz model for the material permittivity, a nonperturbative macroscopic QED model that accounts for the infinite number of cavity modes with a continuum of their wave vectors was built.
 Differences from the commonly used single-mode Hopfield Hamiltonian are revealed.
-The non-resonant role of polaritons in the ground-state energy shift is also demonstrated, showing that the cavity effect is mainly caused by static screening occurring at very low frequencies.
+The nonresonant role of polaritons in the ground-state energy shift is also demonstrated, showing that the cavity effect is mainly caused by static screening occurring at very low frequencies.
 The theory allows for a straightforward incorporation of losses and temperature effects.

 \textit{Introduction}.
 Vacuum-induced modifications of molecular properties in a ``dark'' cavity have recently attracted considerable attention~\cite{ebbesen2021}.
-It is claimed that strong coupling (SC) of electromagnetic (EM) modes to material excitations can modify a range of material properties, including chemical reaction rates~\cite{ebbesen2016,ebbesen2019,simpkins2023,GomezRivas2024,brawley2025vibrational}, dielectric constants~\cite{fukushima2022}, work functions~\cite{ebbesen2013}, phase transitions~\cite{ebbesen2014,jarc2023cavity}, ferromagnetism~\cite{ebbesen2021Ferro}, and (super-) conductivity~\cite{ebbesen2015,sentef2018cavity,ebbesen2019Super,moddel2021,faist2022,kumar2024extraordinary,keren2025cavity}.
+It is claimed that strong coupling (SC) of electromagnetic (EM) modes to material excitations can modify a range of material properties, including chemical reaction rates~\cite{ebbesen2016,ebbesen2019,simpkins2023,GomezRivas2024,brawley2025vibrational}, dielectric constants~\cite{fukushima2022}, work functions~\cite{ebbesen2013}, phase transitions~\cite{ebbesen2014,jarc2023cavity}, ferromagnetism~\cite{ebbesen2021Ferro}, and (super) conductivity~\cite{ebbesen2015,sentef2018cavity,ebbesen2019Super,moddel2021,faist2022,kumar2024extraordinary,keren2025cavity}.
 It has long been suggested that ultrastrong coupling (USC) of matter to individual cavity modes can modify the system's ground state~\cite{ciuti2005,fornRev2019,friskRev2019}.
 Vibropolaritonic chemistry is typically realized in Fabry-Perot (FP) cavities by the effect of collective strong coupling with a very large number of molecules and without external driving, i.e., at thermodynamic equilibrium, suggesting that USC effects could be responsible.
 However, available theoretical approaches do not explain the observed changes under these conditions~\cite{Li2022Molecular, Fregoni2022Perspective, Xiang2024}.
 There is thus a clear need for a theoretical approach that links USC to polariton chemistry and can incorporate the experimentally relevant conditions.